bralash/solid-principle-typescript/I-InterfaceSegregation/README.md

 In the `bad-interface-segregation-example.ts` file, we show a violation of ISP:

 - **UserProfile** interface: This interface defines methods that are not needed by all types of users.
-For example, `BasicUser` is forced to implement methods like `getAddress` and `getPaymentInfo`, which it doesn't need.
+For example, `StandardUser` is forced to implement methods like `getAddress` and `getPaymentInfo`, which it doesn't need.

 This violation leads to unnecessary implementation complexity and makes the system harder to maintain.